-Current Topics in Agronomic Science is an international journal, semi-annual, bilingual, open access, edited in electronic format by the Universidad Autónoma Chapingo (UACh), which publishes current scientific articles related to the topics of Agricultural Systems, Natural Resources and Biodiversity, Animal Science, Agroindustry, Socioeconomic Sciences, and Educational Sciences.
+Current Topics in Agronomic Science is an international journal, semi-annual, bilingual, open access, edited in electronic format by the Universidad Autónoma Chapingo (UACh), which publishes current scientific articles related to the following topics:

 Animal science.
 Food and management of food resources; evaluation and sustainable use of livestock genetic resources; animal welfare, safety and quality of livestock products; environmental impact of livestock systems; modeling of livestock systems.

-Biological Sciences: Agricultural biotechnology: plant tissue culture; plant genetic engineering; staple and industrial crops: agricultural production systems; bioenergetics; postharvest and culinary quality; plant protection: pest and disease control; digital agriculture; mechanization in agricultural systems; biological control; weed management; food safety; certifications.
+Biotechnology and agricultural science: Agricultural biotechnology; plant tissue culture; plant genetic engineering; plant breeding; growth regulators; plant nutrition; plant physiology; plant chemistry; staple and industrial crops; agricultural production systems; bioenergetics; postharvest and culinary quality; plant protection; pest and disease control; digital agriculture; mechanization in agricultural systems; biological control; weed management; food safety; certifications; aquaculture.

 Soil science.
-Fertility and plant nutrition; sustainable management of production systems; soil physics and chemistry; soil conservation; pollution and environmental rehabilitation; biological regulators of plant growth; irrigation and drainage.
+Fertility and plant nutrition; sustainable management of production systems; soil physics and chemistry; soil conservation; pollution and environmental rehabilitation; irrigation and drainage.

 Title.
-It should be concise, brief, and attractive and it should indicate the essence of the study.
-It should not exceed 15 words, written in capital letters, bold, centered, and without a period at the end.
+It should be concise, brief, attractive, and it should indicate the essence of the study.
+It should not exceed 15 words.
+The title must be written in capital letters, bold, centered, and without a period at the end.
 When the name of a little-known biological organism is included in the title, the respective scientific name must be added between parentheses and in italics.
-If the case corresponds to a well-known species, the scientific name will not be placed and this will be considered only among the Key Words.
+In the case of well-known species, the scientific name will not be placed and this will be considered only among the Key Words.
 If the general text of the contribution is written in Spanish, the main title will be written in that language, followed by the English translation.
 On the contrary, if the contribution is written in English, it will begin with a title in this language, followed by its translation into Spanish.